Aladdin (2019 film): Plot

-In the fictional city of Agrabah (based on Baghdad), an orphaned street urchin named Aladdin and his monkey, Abu, meet Princess Jasmine, who has snuck away from her sheltered life in the palace.
+In the fictional city of Agrabah, (Note: The city is based on Baghdad.) an orphaned street urchin named Aladdin and his monkey, Abu, meet Princess Jasmine, who has snuck away from her sheltered life in the palace.
 She wishes to succeed her father as Sultan but is instead expected to marry one of her royal suitors.
 Jafar, the royal vizier, schemes to overthrow the Sultan and seeks a magic lamp from the Cave of Wonders, that only "the diamond in the rough" can retrieve.

 While sneaking into the royal palace to visit Jasmine, Aladdin and Abu are captured by Jafar.
 He offers to make Aladdin rich enough to impress Jasmine in exchange for retrieving the lamp from the Cave of Wonders.
 Once there, Aladdin frees a magic carpet and finds the lamp.
 Aladdin gives the lamp to Jafar, who double-crosses him and kicks him and Abu back into the cave, but not before Abu steals the lamp back.

 Trapped in the cave, Aladdin rubs the lamp, unwittingly summoning the omnipotent Genie inside, who has the power to grant three wishes to anyone who has the lamp.
 Aladdin gets them out of the cave without using a wish, on a technicality.
 Determined to woo Jasmine, he uses his official first wish to become a prince and promises to use his third wish to free the Genie from servitude and turn him human.

 Aladdin makes an extravagant arrival at Agrabah as "Prince Ali of Ababwa", but he struggles to impress Jasmine.
 Posing as Aladdin's human attendant, the Genie is mutually smitten with Dalia, Jasmine's handmaiden.
 Aladdin and Jasmine bond when he takes her on a ride on the magic carpet.
 Tricked into revealing his true identity, he lies to her, saying that he actually is a prince and dressed like a peasant to explore Agrabah.